AymenKallala/LLMs_Travel_Mode/README.md

                "reason": This is the reason of the satisfaction for the initial tweet, you can be exhaustive here.
 Return 'N/A' if non applicable
                ]

 ### Generate examples
 For each of the example you recall, detect the travel mode, the satisfaction and the reason.
 You will incorporate them in the final output.

 ### Now answer for this tweet :
-                {}
+{tweet}
 ```